Smidgens/unity-attributes/README.md

 > Fields: `string`\
 >🎚️ `field`|`delegateType`|`delegateTypeFn`|`flags`

 Shows a popup of instance methods available on referenced `UnityEngine.Object`.
-If object type is either `GameObject` or `Component`, options include any Components on the referenced `GameObject`, same as `UnityEvent`.
+If target object is a either a `GameObject` or `Component`, the displayed options will include any Components on the referenced `GameObject`, same as `UnityEvent`.

 The method referenced stringified on the following form: